BULLYING, INTIMIDATION, AND HARASSMENT

 Please click below to read Board Policy 7:180

-District 86 recommends that students and parents report instances of bullying, intimidation, and harrassment to school administration.
+District 86 recommends that students and parents report instances of bullying, intimidation, and harassment to school administration.

 Anonymous Bullying Report Form

-One way to report instances of bullying, intimidation, and harrassment, is to complete the Anonymous Bullying Report Form below.
+One way to report instances of bullying, intimidation, and harassment, is to complete the Anonymous Bullying Report Form below.
 Please click the blue SUBMIT button when finished.

 Please note that the District's ability to investigate and resolve this issue is limited by the amount of information you provide.